Lesson 2: The Patent Process

 Prior art and public disclosure

-Lesson 1 introduces the idea of “prior art” and provides examples, such as inventions disclosed in patent applications and inventions listed for sale.
+Lesson 1 introduces the idea of “prior art” and provides examples, such as inventions disclosed in patents or patent applications and inventions listed for sale.
 Prior art includes inventions disclosed by patent applicants themselves.
 When an inventor files a patent application, their own public disclosure can count against them.

 Rules surrounding an inventor’s own public disclosure vary from country to country, with some territories (including the U.S.) offering grace periods.
 Broadly, however, this is one area in which patents operate differently than other intellectual property rights.
 If you publicly disclose copyrightable content or a trademarkable symbol prior to registration with the U.S. Copyright Office or U.S. Patent and Trademark Office (USPTO), it might even strengthen your rights; if you publicly disclose an otherwise patentable invention before applying for a patent, this will complicate and possibly endanger your ability to patent it.